Edgar Brandt: Early life

 Edgar Brandt was born on Christmas Eve of 1880 in Paris, France.
 Brandt is the first of two children by Betsy Emma Bas and Charles Haag Brandt.
-Both Brandt and his younger brother “grew up in a protected and affection-filled atmosphere, and were strongly influenced by both their mother's work habits and their father's methods of analyzing and facing problems” (Kahr, 14).
-At the young age of thirteen, Brandt was accepted into a prestigious boarding school at the Ecole Nationale Professionnelle de Vierzon, a technical school about seventy miles outside of Paris.
-Being that the instructors were tasked with producing “skilled workers and industrial designers, factory supervisors, and foreman, the curriculum was that of a trade school as opposed to that of an art school” (Kahr, 15).
+Both Brandt and his younger brother “grew up in a protected and affection-filled atmosphere, and were strongly influenced by both their mother's work habits and their father's methods of analyzing and facing problems”.
+At the young age of thirteen, Brandt was accepted into a prestigious boarding school at the Ecole Nationale Professionnelle de Vierzon, a technical school located approximately seventy miles outside of Paris.
+Given that the instructors were responsible for developing "skilled workers and industrial designers, factory supervisors, and foremen," the curriculum was oriented more towards a trade school than an art school.
 The school was divided into two workshops, ironwork and woodworking.
 Brandt was placed into the ironwork atelier where he first learned traditional forging techniques.
-Brandt excelled in the workshop and “by age fifteen, he was the most accomplished ironsmith in the school” (Kahr, 18).
+Brandt excelled in the workshop and “by age fifteen, he was the most accomplished ironsmith in the school”.
 Edgar graduated from the Ecole Nationale Professionnelle de Vierzon in 1898 and after graduation served two years in the army.
 Shortly after his army obligation, Brandt opened his own small and modest atelier where he began his career in metalwork by designing small scale items such as rings, crosses, pendants, and brooches.
-Some scholars have said that “Brandt's small-scale pieces, marked by accuracy and precision, were a starting point for a design-and-process formula that would slowly lead him to large-scale works in iron that were also meticulously crafted” (Kahr, 23).
+Some scholars have said that “Brandt's small-scale pieces, marked by accuracy and precision, were a starting point for a design-and-process formula that would slowly lead him to large-scale works in iron that were also meticulously crafted”.

 Early career

 At the start of Brandt's profession, the Art Nouveau movement was at its peak; and after looking at the work of Louis Majorelle, a French furniture designer during the Art Nouveau movement, Brandt began to start his endeavor in the furniture making process.
 Due to the design movement of the time, Brandt's furniture pieces used a combination of woodwork and ironwork; the whole piece would be constructed of wood with accents of ornament in metal such as iron, steel, or bronze.
 In 1903, Brandt made his debut in the fine and applied arts society by exhibiting his work in the Salon des Artistes Decorateurs.
 Over the next couple of years, Brandt's work was being reviewed more seriously by the decorative-arts critics.
 As a result, Brandt began to get commissions to work on larger scale projects.
 The start of his career in large-scale works begin with the grand staircase for the Hotel de Ville in Euville.
-After getting a taste for larger works, “his early success with forged jewelry and small-scale pieces allowed Edgar to expand his workshop capacities, investing in a larger plant that enabled him to take on larger-scale projects and to hire more workmen” (Kahr, 30).
+After getting a taste for larger works, “his early success with forged jewelry and small-scale pieces allowed Edgar to expand his workshop capacities, investing in a larger plant that enabled him to take on larger-scale projects and to hire more workmen”.
 Eventually, architectural commissions started to take precedence over smaller-scale works.